 Preying on the Vulnerable

-At a Halloween party in Oxon Hill, Md., on Oct.
-31, 2009, the trafficker met a 12-year-old runaway who asked for his help in finding a place to stay.
+At a Halloween party in Oxon Hill, Md., the trafficker met a 12-year-old runaway who asked for his help in finding a place to stay.
 Instead, the trafficker – a long-time member of the notorious MS-13 gang – forced the young girl into the commercial sex trade the very next day.
 For more than 3 months, he held her captive, coercing her to have sex for money multiple times a day at a variety of businesses, homes, apartments and hotels in Northern Virginia.
 Rescuing the victim and successfully prosecuting the perpetrator was the result of collaborative efforts by U.S. Immigration and Customs Enforcement's (ICE) Homeland Security Investigations' (HSI) National Gang Unit (NGU) with assistance from the Northern Virginia Human Trafficking Task Force.
+Traffickers prey on victims with little or no social safey net.
+Children and young adults without safe, stable family relationships are uniquely vulnerable.

 From Trust to Trafficking